SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/processing-rules/metrics-include-and-exclude-rules-otel.md

 ---
 id: metrics-include-and-exclude-rules-otel
-title: Metrics Include and Exclude Rules OpenTelemetry (Beta)
+title: Metrics Include and Exclude Rules for OpenTelemetry (Beta)
-description: You can use metrics processing rules to specify what metrics are send to Sumo Logic using OpenTelemetry Collector.
+description: You can use metrics processing rules to specify what metrics are sent to Sumo Logic using OpenTelemetry Collector.
 ---
 <head>
   <meta name="robots" content="noindex" />